silicondaydream/Arduino-stand/README.md

 - Cura: My slicer of choice.

 ## Printing the Design
 I use a humble Ender 3 v2 PRO to print 99% of my stuff.
-I utilze Inland PLA+ so I set the nozzle temp to 205C and the bed temp to 60C
+I utilize Inland PLA+ so I set the nozzle temp to 205C and the bed temp to 60C

 ### Printer Settings For This Design
 - Resolution: [Value]